Create tools to connect your systems and do things

 Validation

-Response data is validated against expected schemas
+Response data is validated against response schemas if specified

 Graceful degradation